francisco-ricardo/wkt2geojson/README.md

 ## Applications

-The methodology used in this project has been applied during the following research:
+The methodology utilized in this project has also been employed in the following research studies:

 - **Master's Dissertation**: *Overcoming Synchronization Challenges in Machining Digital Twins: Transpiling Legacy NC Dialects to Enhance Interoperability* by Francisco Ricardo Taborda Aguiar.
 [Available here](https://doi.org/10.13140/RG.2.2.27115.76322).
 - **COBEM 2021 Article**: *Transpilation from NC Files to Canonical Machining Functions*.
 [Available here](https://www.researchgate.net/publication/357079212_TRANSPILATION_FROM_NC_FILES_TO_CANONICAL_MACHINING_FUNCTIONS).